marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    export default orchestrator
    ```

 3. We assume that we get a JSON array as input via the `context` parameter.
-The input we will provide has the following structure:
+The input has the following structure:

    ```json
    {